CarterCobb/Docker-SQL/README.md

 ## Development goals

 This project has yet to be tested on a WondowsOS system.
-It also is failing to call the `resotre.sql` file once it spins up on MacOS.
+It also is failing to call the `restore.sql` file once it spins up on MacOS.
 These are currently being worked on

 ## Additional Details